fBrx/dockerimages/java/README.md

 # fbrx/java

+## Description

-base image for java dev boxes
+This is a simple base image for java dev boxes based on ubuntu.

+## Included software

+The following packages are already preinstalled on top of the ubuntu base package:

+* wget
+* curl
+* OpenJDK 7
+* Maven 3